-Japan Jersey Luxembourg Netherlands New Zealand Norway Portugal Singapore South Africa Spain Sweden Switzerland United Kingdom United States of America
+Austria Japan Jersey Australia Belgium Luxembourg Canada Malta Cyprus Netherlands Denmark New Zealand Finland Norway France Portugal Germany Singapore South Africa Gibraltar

+Hong Kong Spain

+Iceland Sweden

+Ireland Switzerland

+Isle of Man United Kingdom

+Italy United States of America

 Appendix C to the Handbook was established to reflect those countries or territories which the Commission considers require regulated financial services businesses and regulated prescribed businesses to have in place standards to combat money laundering and terrorist financing consistent with the FATF Recommendations and where such businesses are supervised for compliance with those requirements.
 It was also designed as a mechanism to recognise the geographic spread of the clients of the Guernsey finance sector and is reviewed periodically with countries or territories being added as appropriate.